 Lake Shore Drive eventually leaves the lakeshore and morphs into Curley Lewis Highway.
-It ends at Highway 123, which we took north towards Emerson and Paradise.
+It ends at Highway 123, which you should take north towards Emerson and Paradise.
 At Emerson is the Riverside Mouth campground unit of Tahquamenon Falls state park.
 Highway 123 stays within view of the lake until you get to Paradise, a community with a number of craft shops, including a quilt shop - which made it a required stop for us.
-Beyond Paradise, 123 continues north until it ends at Whitefish Point lighthouse and Bird Observatory.
+Beyond Paradise, the road continues north until it ends at Whitefish Point lighthouse and Bird Observatory, a worthwhile slight detour from the Lake Superior Circle Route.
+When you return from visiting Whitefish Point, go west from Paradise on Highway 123 toward Tahquamenon Falls, an important must-see attraction in the Upper Peninsula.

 Get Acquainted with Current Passport Regulations - Be aware of requirements for motor travel between the United States and Canada.